not indexed, quotes 1 2

 AQ.
 "If we had lived then, we would have been like them. ...

-1. They, if they were living now, would have
+1. They, if they were living now, would have been like us."

 --Fidel Castro